StarkSources/starksources.github.io/README.md

 > (visit this website)[https://starksources.github.io/]

 I have built this website with the help of basic template from boostrap studio.
-I have collected all the useful resources for a computer student and divided into sub-categories and developed this website.
+I have collected all the useful resources for a computer science student and divided into sub-categories and developed this website.
 I have shared this to all my friends and on various platforms  and everyone gave a positive feedback on the use of this website.
 It has visits from more than 20 countries and now i wanted to this website to have
 ## more collections of various streams